learn-co-curriculum/cssi-2.9-comments-and-formatting/Readme.md

    lines
 */
 ```
-In Javascript, comments will be even more important!
-Unlike HTML and CSS, which just describe the page, Javascript takes actions - it will be harder to understand what something is from just looking at it.
-Let's see what javascript comments look like:
+In JavaScript, comments will be even more important!
+Unlike HTML and CSS, which just describe the page, JavaScript takes actions - it will be harder to understand what something is from just looking at it.
+Let's see what JavaScript comments look like:
 ```
-// this is a javascript comment
+// this is a JavaScript comment
-/* this is a javascript comment as well!
+/* this is a JavaScript comment as well!
 It goes until the */
 ```